What are T Levels?

 Firstly, the course curriculums are built in partnership with industry employers.
 This means that what students are studying is the latest in industry practices and methods, and teaches them the required skills to hit the ground running in their desired industry.

 As we’ve mentioned above, the key here is research.
 We’re lucky that we live in an educational landscape where there are so many different options.
-When making a qualification choice, you need to look at each type available, assess it based on what subjects are offered, how they fit what and how you want to study, what each option will bring to your career and then make an informed decision.
+When making a qualification choice, you need to look at each type available, assess it based on what subjects are offered, how they fit, how you want to study, what each option will bring to your career, and then make an informed decision.
 It’s a big, often overwhelming thing to make a choice like this, but there’s plenty of help available by registering for one of our open days.

 Are T Levels replacing BTECs?

 Eventually, T Levels will replace BTECs.
-The current target time for BTECs to be replaced is 2024, and T Levels will become the key vocational route to higher education or employment.
+The previous target time for BTECs to be replaced was 2024; however, the overall curriculum will start to be removed in 2026, and Business and Engineering will follow in 2027.
+Allowing T Levels to become the key vocational route to higher education or employment.

 The UK Government commissioned an independent review of the further education (16-18) system in 2011 and 2016, and found that the qualification options available were confusing for both students and employers, with a lot of overlap between different BTEC courses being offered.